visit-dav/visit/src/doc/data_into_visit/CreatingDatabasePlugin.rst

     {
         // Add a point mesh to the metadata.
 Note that this example will
         // always expose a mesh called "particles" to VisIt.
 A real
-        // plug-in may want to read a list of meshes from the data
+        // plugin may want to read a list of meshes from the data
         // file.
         avtMeshMetaData *mmd = new avtMeshMetaData;
         mmd->name = "particles";